FarmBot-Docs/farmbot-genesis/v1.0/FarmBot-Genesis-V1.0/mods-and-add-ons/control-lights-with-farmbot.md

 ---
 title: "Control Lights with FarmBot"
 slug: "control-lights-with-farmbot"
-excerpt: "DIY instructions for installing and controlling LED or grow lights with FarmBot"
+description: "DIY instructions for installing and controlling LED or grow lights with FarmBot"
 ---

 * toc